 HOME CHALLENGE – “Pillow Talk” – Do multiples of 3 to 30 and 4 to 40 in your head before you go to sleep.
 Count multiples instead of sheep!

+MAFS.8.EE.2.6

+Use similar triangles to explain why the slope m is the same between any two distinct points on a non-vertical line in the coordinate plane; derive the equation y = mx for a line through the origin